 The final Cutter site at this end of the village is CUTTER CEMETERY [35], which was laid out in 1836.
 The land was donated by John Cutter and many of the family are buried here.
-Since 1927 it has been a townowned cemetery and is best known for its lovely trees and the iron fence along the Harkness Road frontage.
+Since 1927 it has been a town-owned cemetery and is best known for its lovely trees and the iron fence along the Harkness Road frontage.
 A new extension, soon to open, adjoins it to the northwest.

-If you have enjoyed this guide, you may wish to obtain the companion guides, A Walk around Downtown Jaffrey and A Walk around Squantum, available at the Town Offices, the Jaffrey Library and the Jaffrey Chamber of Commerce.
-This guide also available online at: https://www.rs41.org/laffCtWalkingTourWeb.pdf
+If you have enjoyed A Walk around Jaffrey Center, you may wish to get a copy of the companion guide, A Walk around Downtown Jaffrey, available at the Town Offices, the Library and the Jaffrey Chamber of Commerce.

 A Walk around Jaffrey Center was issued by the JAFFREY HISTORIC DISTRICT COMMISSION.
 It was researched, written and produced by Robert B. Stephenson.
 The text depends heavily on The History of Jaffrey; Jaffrey Center, Portrait of a Village; and Jaffrey Then and Now.
 Printed by Savron Graphics, Jaffrey, New Hampshire. ©2006.
-Revised and reprinted 2023.
-1k

 A Walk around Jaffrey Center was supported in part with federal funds from the National Park Service, Dept. of Interior, through the NH Division of Historical Resources.
 However, the contents and opinions do not necessarily reflect the views or policies of the Dept. of Interior.
 Additional support was received from the Jaffrey Historic District Committion and the Jaffrey Center Village Improvement Society.
-2018 edition sponsored by the Jaffrey Center Village Improvement Society.